 Burmese chicken biryani (Danbauk)

-Burma stands in the crossroads of trade between India and the Far East.
-Ancient trade routes have allowed for the influence of Indian spices and flavors to influence Burmese cuisine.
-This is one of those perfect dishes that is so loved in Burma and the perfect confluence of flavors and cooking styles.
+Burma stands at the crossroads of trade between India and the Far East.
+Ancient trade routes have allowed for the influence of Indian spices and flavours to influence Burmese cuisine.
+This is one of those perfect dishes that is so loved in Burma, and the perfect confluence of flavours and cooking styles.

-This biryani is made in an almost traditional Indian style.
-The chicken is marinated and cooked in wonderful yogurt-based gravy till fork tender.
-Howver, the method diverges when only the meat is layered with fried onions in rice and slow baked with saffron milk.
-The "korma" of the chicken is heated and served separately.
-This allows the guest to either enjoy the lightly flavored meat and rice alone or douse it with the gravy.
-The flavors are beautifully balanced, mild and yet so addictive.
-This is an involved dish to make, but the results are beautiful and well worth the effort.
+This biryani is prepared in a traditional Indian style.
+The chicken is marinated and cooked in a wonderful yoghurt-based gravy till fork-tender.
+However, the method diverges when only the meat is layered with fried onions in rice and slow-baked with saffron milk.
+The chicken korma is heated and served separately.
+This allows the guest to enjoy the lightly flavoured meat and rice either alone or douse it with the gravy.
+The flavours are beautifully balanced, mild and yet so addictive.
+This is a time-consuming dish to prepare, but the results are beautiful and well worth the effort.

 For more recipes from this wonderful cookbook, click here.